justUmen/PopUpLearn/README.md

 # ADDITIONAL VARIABLES AVAILABLE IN .pul FILES

 `TYPE="BUTTON"` enable the usage of buttons in quiz popup for multiple choices where you can simply click on the answer instead of typing it.
 (Default `TYPE=TEXT` where you need to type the exact answer.)
+With this you can also confirm an answer if the good answer is the only one that is currently displayed (Buttons will vanish if they don't contain what you typed.
+Meaning if the answer is "example" you can type "ex" and confirm with 'Enter' if you see that only the button "example" is currently displayed.).

 `LOOP_QUIZ=1` set the number of quiz about the same question to 1, before asking another question.

-`SESSION_SIZE=0` for unlimited size of session, the file is only one big session.
+`SESSION_SIZE=0`, set number of element in a session.
+0 for unlimited number of elements, result : the file is only one big session.
 (Default SESSION_SIZE=6)

 `ANSWER_BEFORE_QUIZ=1` to display answer before asking for it.
 Used to learn something the user don't know anything about.
 (Default ANSWER_BEFORE_QUIZ=0)